mangolang/documentation/source/language_tour/traits.rst

 .. code-block::

-	fn pythagoras(x: T, y: T) -> T where T = Add<T, Out=T> & Mul<T, Out=T>:
+	fn pythagoras(x: T, y: T) -> T where T = Add<T, Out=T> and Mul<T, Out=T>:
 		x * x + y * y

 Here ``T`` is a type that implements both ``Add`` and ``Mul``.

 Intersection types are not distinct concrete types (like records or unions), just bound on existing concrete types.
-You cannot create an instance of ``Add & Mul``, but it is nonetheless very useful for type parameters.
+You cannot create an instance of ``Add and Mul``, but it is nonetheless very useful for type parameters.

 Note that it does not make sense to create an intersection containing one or more known, concrete types.